ghgindex/ghgi/README.md

   "aliases": [str, str, ...], # other names for the product (generated from the `names` struct)

   # Food composition values
-  "of": float, # (optional) % of product that is an oil fat "m": float, # (optional) % of product that is a milk "r": float, # (optional) % of product that is a root vegetable "fv": float, # (optional) % of product that is a fruit or vegetable "s": float, # (optional) % of product that is a sugar "caf" float, # (optional) % of product that is a caffeine "coc" float, # (optional) % of product that is a cocoa }
+  "caf" float, # (optional) % of product that is a caffeine "coc" float, # (optional) % of product that is a cocoa "fv": float, # (optional) % of product that is a fruit or vegetable "of": float, # (optional) % of product that is an oil fat "m": float, # (optional) % of product that is a milk or milk substitute "r": float, # (optional) % of product that is a root vegetable "s": float, # (optional) % of product that is a sugar }
 ```